WorldCereal/ewoc_s1_processor/README.md

 If you are interested by the temporary data or if you want retrieve output data whitout upload you need to mount volume with the option `-v / --volume` and use the docker path in the command line.

+#### Generate ARD from a workplan

-- To run the generation of ARD from work plan with upload of data:
+To run the generation of ARD from work plan with upload of data:

 :warning: Adapt the `tag_name` to the right one